Deploying Flask applications with mod_wsgi can be tricky. I hope this post makes it

 As far as I have been able to tell the only thing you really need is a Python module, that

-object defined in it.
+has an application object defined in it.

 $ docker image build -t modwsgi . $ docker container run -it --rm -p 8000:80 -d